If you’re trying for a baby, or you suspect you’re pregnant, you could be wondering how soon you can take a pregnancy test.

 You can read more about hCG levels in hCG Levels – What Should They Be Each Week?

 How do you tell if you’re pregnant without a test?

 Every woman is different and experiences pregnancy differently.

-Some women can sense they’re pregnant right after conception.
-Or they might notice symptoms, such as:
+Some women might notice first-trimester pregnancy symptoms, such as: